arjunbansal/awesome-oss-llm-ift-rlhf/README.md

 # Awesome Open Source LLM + IFT (+RLHF)

-This is a collection of open source implementations of LLMs that are striving to get to OpenAI level of performance
+This is a collection of open source implementations of LLMs with IFT and RLHF that are striving to get to ChatGPT level of performance

-Quantized/LoRA models are fine-tuneable on consumer hardware (e.g. RTX4090) whereas the non-quantized models require 8-10 hours on 8xA100 systems (costing \<$100 of compute time).
+* LoRA models are fine-tuneable on consumer hardware (e.g. RTX4090) whereas the non-quantized models require 8-10 hours on 8xA100 systems (costing \<$100 of compute time)
+* Most of these Colab notebooks require a Colab Pro account ($9.99/month) to get Premium GPU access
+* Quantized GPT4All can run on a laptop CPU thanks to [llama.cpp](https://github.com/ggerganov/llama.cpp)

 | Name | Base model | IFT | IFT data | RLHF | [LoRA](https://arxiv.org/abs/2106.09685) | Quantization | Links|
 |------|------------|-----|----------|:----:|:----:|--------------|------|